affinda/affinda-python/docs/models.md

 **Arguments**:

+- `additional_properties`: Unmatched properties from the message are deserialized to this collection.
 - `name`: Required.
 Unique index name.
-- `document_type`: Known values are: "resumes", "job_descriptions".
+- `doc_type`: Known values are: "resumes", "job_descriptions".

 <a id="models._models.IndexUpdate"></a>